-(4 credits) (NWCore option under Quantitative Reasoning) This course covers the statistical concepts and methodology commonly used in the biological and health sciences.
-We will start with examining basic descriptive methods in statistics.
-We will then introduce the foundational concepts in probability.
-After these topics are explored, we will spend the remainder of the course looking at the uses and interpretation of statistics.
-Topics will include confidence intervals and hypothesis tests involving one or two samples, correlation and regression, contingency tables, and ANOVA.
+(4 credits) (NWCore option under Quantitative Reasoning) This course is a study of statistical methodology commonly used in the biological and health sciences.
+Material includes basic descriptive methods in statistics, foundational concepts in probability, confidence intervals, hypothesis tests involving one or two samples, correlation and regression including multiple regression, contingency tables, and ANOVA.
+Students will also complete a substantial project.

-Note: Meets four times per week.
-Students may receive credit for only one course among MAT116QR, MAT117QR and MAT208QR.
+Note: Students may receive credit for only one course among MAT116QR, MAT117QR and MAT208QR.